International Max Planck Research Schoolfor Molecular Plant Science

 • How can we manage, analyse and integrate complex, large-scale genomic, epigenomic, transcriptomic, translatomic, proteomic and metabolomic datasets to answer biological questions and generate new hypotheses?

-To answer these questions, we use an interdisciplinary approach combining molecular biology, genetics, genomics, epigenomics, metabolomics, biochemistry, biophysics and microscopy with bioinformatics and modelling.
-We work with Arabidopsis thaliana, tobacco, tomato, Lotus japonicus, rice and other model plants, and make use of genetic diversity by studying natural accessions, closely related species, and introgression populations.
+To answer these questions, we use an interdisciplinary approach combining molecular biology, genetics and genomics, epigenetics and epigenomics, metabolomics, biochemistry, structural biology, biophysics and microscopy with bioinformatics and modelling.
+We work with Arabidopsis thaliana, tobacco, tomato, Lotus japonicus, rice and other model plants, and make use of genetic diversity by studying natural accessions, introgression populations and closely related species.

 How to Join the IMPRS

-Our calls for application are usually in December and January, for doctoral fellowships to start between early summer (May, June) and autumn (October to December).
-We do not have a fixed start date, but successful candidates should start their position in the year they were interviewed in, if possible.
+The procedure for our yearly IMPRS application call is explained on the IMPRS Application page.
+It is worthwhile informing yourself about the application procedure well before an application call opens.
+The IMPRS application call is usually open between late December and January, for doctoral fellowships to start between early summer (May, June) and autumn (October to December).
+The IMPRS does not have a fixed start date, but successful candidates should start their position in the year they were interviewed in, if possible.
 You need to apply via an online application portal.
 We announce here when the application portal is open - have a look at the column on the left!

 Funding